mdfnam/QnA/Ism as a Noun.md

 **Note:** When discussing the word "Allah", it is important to use 'The Word Allah' for being respectful as we are discussing the word "Allah", not addressing Allah (SWT) Himself.

 ## Collective Nouns
 - **Definition:** Collective nouns refer to groups of people, animals, or things as a single entity.
-They represent a collection or a gathering of individuals.
+They represent a collection or gathering of individuals.
 - **Example:** In the phrase 'A *nation*' the word "nation" is a collective noun, representing a group of individuals united by a common identity or citizenship.

 ## Possessive Nouns
-### Understanding Terms
-- **Possession:** refers to the state of owning, having a relationship with, or belonging to something.
-- **Possessor:** refers to the individual who owns or possesses something (owner).
-- **Possessed object:** refers to the item being possessed (the thing that is owned).

-- **Definition:**
+- **Definition:** Possessive nouns refer to a noun indicating possession or ownership.
+They can also be used to indicate a relationship or a sense of belonging.
+Possession is typically expressed by an apostrophe followed by an “s” on the possessor (owner), followed by the possessed object (the thing that is owned).
+- **Example:** In the phrase 'The Quran's verses', the word "Quran's" is a possessive noun, indicating that the verses belong to the Quran.

 ---